This web page was first mounted on November 6, 2011 and last updated on March 8, 2018 by Sheila Schmutz.

 The Large Munsterlander Association of Canada (LMAC) was formed in late fall of 2011, after it became clear that several members of the executive of the Large Munsterlander Club of North America no longer were willing to abide by the Animal Pedigree Act of Canada.
 LMAC continues the long tradition of breeding only proven hunting dogs began in 1977.
 It officially began on January 1, 2012.

 The by-laws specify an elected board of six directors, each elected for two year terms.
 Five directors must reside in Canada and one elsewhere.
 Additional officers may be appointed.
+The 2018 election concluded on February 17 and as a result the Board of Directors now includes:

 The board of directors is meant to meet early every calendar year to address the following three items: